 Asset tracking is exhausting.
 Manual counting wastes hours and kills morale.
 You need a solution that works harder than you do.

-Fixed RFID readers1 save the most labor in high-volume, automated environments2 by eliminating manual scanning entirely.
-Handheld readers3 are better for flexible, on-demand inventory checks where items are not moving on a conveyor.
+Fixed RFID readers save the most labor in high-volume, automated environments by eliminating manual scanning entirely.
+Handheld readers are better for flexible, on-demand inventory checks where items are not moving on a conveyor.
 The best choice depends on whether your assets move to you, or you go to them.

 I started my career on the production line at Fongwah Five years ago.
 I remember the physical pain of manual checks.
 My team wasted hours every week just counting boxes.
 We often debate which technology is better, but the answer is rarely black and white.
 It depends on your specific workflow.
 Let's dig into the details so you don't make the same mistakes many businesses do.